- 9.38K views

 Around 30% of the total land area in Costa Rica is protected, making the country a prime destination for hikers who want to experience the best of Costa Rica's rainforest.
 There are many good trails to go hiking in Costa Rica.
 A variety of wildlife refuges and national parks offer mountain treks for all skill levels.
 Both newbies and seasoned hikers will enjoy varied landscapes, from lush forest regions to challenging volcanic trails.
 If you’re new to hiking, signing up for a guided hike is the best way to learn about the environment while going at a comfortable pace.

 Coffee lovers, listen up!
 Costa Rica isn't Costa Rica without its highly heralded Arabica beans.
 The country is serious about coffee and as one of its biggest exports, only the highest quality Arabica beans must be produced—by law!
 Many coffee farms utilize natural compost and solar energy and a variety of tours are available that support organic farming and fair trade.
 Such tours will have you touring roasteries and plantations while sampling only the finest coffee.
 Visit the Doca Estate to explore the oldest roasting factory in Costa Rica and learn more about coffee production, or just stop by a roadside coffee shop to experience the difference in quality.
 If you’re a coffee aficionado, Costa Rica will not disappoint.

-Alternately, visit Heredia near San Jose and go on a private coffee tour.
+Alternately, visit Heredia near San Jose or explore and try famous coffees.

 Costa Rica’s love for coffee is first, but their passion for Cacao comes second.
 Frequently grown alongside their coffee beans, the nation’s longstanding love for chocolate is evident in their flourishing plantations.
 Cacao tours will have you learning about Costa Rica’s ancient chocolate history while enjoying a sample of both raw cacao beans and the delicious final product.